gleb812/pch2csd/README.md

 CREDITS

+The credits go to
-We would like to thank Michael Dewberry for very useful info on pch2 format structure http://www.dewb.org/g2/pch2format.html
+Michael Dewberry for very useful info on pch2 format structure http://www.dewb.org/g2/pch2format.html Iain McCurdy for his bright and revolutionary ideas on some models